Church Discipline

 or conduct.
 The church is not allowed to tolerate or accept wrong beliefs and wrong behavior.
 If

 tolerated then it would spread throughout His body and render the church ineffective.
+Fourth, we

 do church discipline to learn the fear of God (Heb 12:4; 1Tim 5:19-20; Acts 5:5, 11).
 The fear of God